True and fake Lax pairs: how to distinguish them: Discussion

-We summarize that the difference between true and fake Lax pairs is clearly seen from the structure of their cyclic bases.
-Of course, this is an empirical fact, which requires further investigation.
+We summarize that the difference between true and fake Lax pairs, considered in \cite{CN}, is clearly seen from the structure of their cyclic bases.
+Below we give some comments on further applications of the cyclic basis technique.

+Since the dimensions and the coefficients of cyclic bases of zero-curvature representations are gauge invariants, it is very convenient to use these invariants to verify whether a parameter in a given Lax pair is an essential (`spectral') parameter or this parameter can be removed (`gauged out') by a gauge transformation, and whether two given Lax pairs can (or cannot) be related to each other by a gauge transformation \cite{Sak,S94,S99,KSY,S03,S04,S03a,S11,S14}.

+If a given Lax pair contains no essential parameter, there is always a continual class of evolution equations associated with the $x$-part of this linear problem, and most of those equations are non-integrable, of course \cite{Sak,S04,S05a}.
+However, continual classes can also appear for linear problems with essential parameters, and this indicates that two dependent variables in such a spectral problem can be merged into one new dependent variable by a gauge transformation \cite{Sak,S05}.

+Last but not least, the cyclic basis technique is very useful to obtain hierarchies and recursion operators for given spectral problems \cite{Sak,S03,S04,S03a,KKS,SS}.